nabilhassein/nabilhassein.github.io/pages/posts/generative-DOOM.md

 As is documented on Pronouncing's own website, it is based on a pronouncing dictionary which (like many other projects in the history of computing) was funded by the US military through [DARPA](https://en.wikipedia.org/wiki/DARPA).
 Only General American English is represented in the list of pronunciations for a given word.

-Now, if you listened to either DOOM song I embedded above or have previous familiarity with him, you are probably aware that he does not usually pronounce words according to the prescriptions of General American English.
+Now, if you listened to the DOOM song I embedded above or have previous familiarity with him, you are probably aware that he does not usually pronounce words according to the prescriptions of General American English.
 Like many MCs, he typically employs African American Vernacular English (AAVE), although again like many MCs, he will sometimes pronounce the same words differently for reasons of character and narrative, or to obtain more rhymes.

 Therefore, since my program depends on Pronouncing to generate pairs of rhyming words, many rhymes that DOOM might make, or has in fact made, will not be captured by `generative-DOOM` as it exists now.